 Plenary Lecture

-Delivered by Professor Anshuman Mondal, University of East Anglia
+Professor Anshuman Mondal, University of East Anglia

 This lecture is generously sponsored by Manchester University Press